Mamma Mia! The Movie Soundtrack: Commercial performance

 The album peaked at #1 in the USA on the Billboard 200 albums chart in August 2008.
 It was certified Platinum by the RIAA on August 18, 2008, and has sold 1,694,000 copies in the United States as of July 2014.
-Worldwide, the soundtrack has sold over 5 million copies to date, spending a total of 2 weeks at #1 on the world charts.

 While the album was originally ineligible for the Official UK Albums Chart, it peaked atop the Official Soundtrack Albums Chart for 15 consecutive weeks and was outselling the top 10 albums in the UK Albums Chart.
 Following the release of Mamma Mia!
 Here We Go Again, the album entered the UK chart for the first time, peaking at number 5 on the chart.
 In New Zealand, the album debuted at number 8 on July 14, 2008, and climbed to number one the following week.
 In Greece, it peaked at number one on the international chart and number 1 on the main albums chart for many weeks.
 In Australia, the album reached #1 in its second week on the ARIA Albums Chart, knocking off the highly successful Coldplay album Viva la Vida or Death and All His Friends.

 In Austria, peaked at No. 1 for 6 weeks and returned to the top 10, at No. 8, 10 years after its release due to the release of the sequel Mamma Mia!
 Here We Go Again.

 "Honey, Honey" has also charted at #16 on the Norwegian Singles Chart and #50 on the Australian ARIA Singles Chart, due to high download sales.
 Other tracks selling well enough to chart in Australia include "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" (#70), "Lay All Your Love on Me" (#85), "Dancing Queen" (#96) and "Mamma Mia" (#98).